vircadia/vircadia-docs-sphinx/docs/source/host/server-setup/linux-server.md

 ## Files

-The program files are installed in /opt/athena:
+The program files are installed in /opt/vircadia:
- - **/opt/athena** contains the executables
+ - **/opt/vircadia** contains the executables
- - **/opt/athena/lib** contains libraries required for operation
+ - **/opt/vircadia/lib** contains libraries required for operation
- - **/opt/athena/plugins** is currently used for audio codecs
+ - **/opt/vircadia/plugins** is currently used for audio codecs
- - **/opt/athena/resources** is required for the administrative website
+ - **/opt/vircadia/resources** is required for the administrative website

-The executables in this folder (with the exception of <code>new-server</code>) cannot be launched from the command prompt without first setting <code>LD_LIBRARY_PATH=/opt/athena/lib</code>.
+The executables in this folder (with the exception of <code>new-server</code>) cannot be launched from the command prompt without first setting <code>LD_LIBRARY_PATH=/opt/vircadia/lib</code>.

-The file <code>/etc/opt/athena/default.conf</code> contains any environment variables necessary to running the domain.
+The file <code>/etc/opt/vircadia/default.conf</code> contains any environment variables necessary to running the domain.

-All content is stored under <code>/var/lib/athena/default</code>.
-All files underneath <code>/var/lib/athena</code> are owned by the user <code>athena</code>, which is also the user that runs all domain-related processes.
+All content is stored under <code>/var/lib/vircadia/default</code>.
+All files underneath <code>/var/lib/vircadia</code> are owned by the user <code>vircadia</code>, which is also the user that runs all domain-related processes.

 ## Services

-The installation packages setup the following systemd services to manage the Athena domain:
+The installation packages setup the following systemd services to manage the Vircadia domain:
-- **athena-domain-server@default.service**: Manages the core domain server
+- **vircadia-domain-server@default.service**: Manages the core domain server
-- **athena-assignment-client@default.service**: Spawns and manages the assignment clients
+- **vircadia-assignment-client@default.service**: Spawns and manages the assignment clients
-- **athena-server@default.target**: Controls startup and shutdown of the above services
+- **vircadia-server@default.target**: Controls startup and shutdown of the above services

-The <code>athena-server@default.target</code> service is the only one that is set to auto-start.
+The <code>vircadia-server@default.target</code> service is the only one that is set to auto-start.
 Starting or stopping it will bring the other two services down.

 The first two services log a large amount of data to their service journal.
 Checking their logs (via <code>systemctl status</code>) is a good way to ensure they are operating properly.